openfl/OpenFLDevelopersGuide/working-with-sound/playing-sounds.md

 var snd:Sound = new Sound(new URLRequest(&quot;smallSound.mp3&quot;)); snd.play();

-When playing back sounds using ActionScript 3.0, you can perform the following operations:
+When playing back sounds using Haxe, you can perform the following operations:

 *   Play a sound from a specific starting position
 *   Pause a sound and resume playback from the same position later